Kile/Pylondocs/TypeScript.markdown

 ## JavaScript/TypeScript introduction
-JavaScript/TypeScript (JS/TS) is a **object oriented programing** (OOP) language, but does this in a different way then most programming languages.
-Using classes (objects) is kinda optional.
+JavaScript/TypeScript (JS/TS) are **object oriented programing** (OOP) languages, but does this in a different way then most programming languages.
+Using classes (objects) is here kinda optional.
 In traditional OOP languages, like C++/C# and Java, you have **classes**, were you have your **variables** and **methodes/functions**.
 ```cs
 // C# (not JavsScript/TypeScript)